ngagnon/flybywire/fly-protocol/spec.md

 Response:

-Bulk string with the token in it
+Blob with the token in it

 PING
 ---